 “Sometimes you’re the windshield.
 Sometimes you’re the bug.” – The Bug – Mary Chapin Carpenter

 We all face difficulty, grief, and disappointments.
-How we recover, move forward and adjust to our challenges is a measure of our resilience.
+How we recover, move forward, and adjust to our challenges is a measure of our resilience.
 So, what are some ways to face our challenges?
-What are ways we strengthen our resilience?
+What are the ways we strengthen our resilience?

 Determine That Difficult ≠ My Life

 Through it all, difficulties do not define my life or your life.
 My behavior determines my life.
 Each of our lives is a gift even when we feel like that bug on the windshield.
 We all struggle with challenges, and it’s our choice to grow stronger from the challenges we encounter.

 Ask – What Can I Learn?
 Where is the Gift?